eaglesweb.com

 Online Anthology of Lyrical Audio Poetry in Modern English

-recorded by Walter Rufus Eagles
+recorded by Walter Rufus EagleS unless orwise stated.

-AD MAJOREM DEI GLORIAM
+AD MAJOREM DEI GLORIA

-Poetry for the Ear in the Tradition of Blind Homer
+Poetry for The Ear in The Tradition of Blind Homer

 First time visitor?
 Read Technical Notes, Acknowledgements